 Treating impacted earwax in the doctor’s office

 ENT doctors and some primary care doctors can usually take care of your earwax during an office visit.
-The following are methods they may use to get rid of your earwax:
+Professional earwax removal includes the following methods:

 - Use a small curved tool called a curet to remove the impacted earwax

 - Suction the ear canal to remove earwax